Dartmoor National Park

 Things to do in Dartmoor National Park

 This distinctive area has so many things to see and do, but to experience Dartmoor; you have to get out and see what it has in its store for you.
-The Dartmoor National Park can be easily reached by car, although there is another option such as bus if you are interested to see a particular village.
-Basically there is little public transport available to the moors.
-Walking, cycling, riding, caning and even fishing are the enjoyable activities in Dartmoor to soak up its very exceptional atmosphere.
+The Dartmoor National Park can be easily reached by car, although there is another option such as a bus if you are interested to see a particular village.
+Basically, there is little public transport available to the moors.
+Walking, cycling, riding, caning, and even fishing are enjoyable activities in Dartmoor to soak up its very exceptional atmosphere.
 Another Dartmoor outdoor activity that has gained popularity with families is letterboxing.
 You can explore more about this special activity at Princetown, High Moorland Visitor Centre.

 Where to visit